olincollege/hole-in-the-camera/README.md

 #### Running the Code
 Once you have all the dependencies installed and placed "body_pose_model.pth" in its appropriate folder, you're ready to play the game!
 Navigate to the hole_in_the_camera_runner.py script and run it.
 Make sure your text editor has access to your camera and can display a pygame pop-up screen and then you're good to go.
 Have fun!

+Note: If you get any errors with camera access or would like to select a different camera for input, go into the hole_in_the_camera_runner.py function and change the CAMERA_INDEX variable (line 10) to be equal to the index of the camera you would like to use.

 ### Video of Gameplay

 ### Want to Create Your Own Holes?